galaxyproject/training-material/topics/assembly/tutorials/post-assembly-quality-control/tutorial.md

 # Providing analysis information/statistics using k-mers:

 It is common to analyse assemblies with the help of k-mer counting.
 During the assembling process, the DNA fragments are broken down into k-mers.
 Then they are compared to identify regions of overlap.
 By aligning overlapping k-mers it's possible to piece the original DNA sequence together and generate a complete genome.
-K-mers are also useful in genome analysis.
-The frequency and distribution of k-mers can be used to estimate the genome size, identify repetitive sequences and detect errors. ({% cite Manekar2018 %})
+K-mers are also useful for genome analysis.
+The frequency and distribution of k-mers can be used to estimate the genome size, rate of heterozygosity and to identify repetitive sequences.
+K-mer counting can also be used to detect and correct errors and it can point out possible contaminations in genome assemblies. ({% cite Manekar2018 %})

 > <comment-title> k-mers </comment-title>